 copyright 21st Century Learning Products All Rights Reserved

 Teach Students to Read and

 "Computerized work has also made knowledge more abstract and more reliant on data.
 In the late 1970s, Ford Motor Company began to use computer-controlled fuel injection systems in place of mechanical carburetors.
 Ford soon experienced heavy warranty expenditures because many technicians, not understanding fuel injection, would tackle a problem by "throwing parts at it"—replacing one component after another in the hope that something would work.
 Ford responded by requiring that warranty repairs could only be made by technicians who had passed a training course on repairing fuel injection systems.
 Half of the technicians who took the training course failed, many because they could not read well enough to understand the technical manuals.
 They knew how to repair mechanical carburetors because they had watched other mechanics do it.
 Watching other mechanics could not teach them to use computerized tools to test electronic components."

 By making students read what the system wants and not what the student wants means too many students never really learn to read.
 Reading is key and what they read is irrelevant.
+Teaching General Science for students who don't like science was like me taking Gym; it was a waste of time.
 The idea that you taking CIVICS or studying US History makes someone a good criticize is ridiculous.
-Taking General Science for students who don't like science was like me taking Gym; it was a waste of time.
-Let students study what they want to study and guide their studies.
+Let students read what they want and let the computer interpreter and direct toward their studies.
 Can you imagine all the money we spent educating these mechanics and they couldn't read.
 Not doing algebra was not the problem.
 The term of a senator versus a house ,ember wasn't the problem.
 They couldn't read!

 Dancing with Robots“ by